mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

     self.arduinoBoard = PyMata("/dev/ttyACM0", verbose=True)
     logger.log("[shotmanager]: Arduino PyMata OPENED - OK")

 # 2.3.
-Setup your Gopro:
+Setup your Gopro

 A current limitation is that Solo does not know the Gopro settings when we turn it on.
 Therefore, gopromanager assumes a default setting of your Gopro and you need to ensure that you have the following parameters set in your Gopro: